How to Apply

 English Language Proficiency Exam Score

 This exam score is required for non-native English speakers.
-The preferred test is the TOEFL, although we do accept IELTS and MELAB scores.
-There will be four new temporary English Proficiency testing options to support applicants for spring, summer, and fall 2021 semesters, including a test from a new provider, Duolingo.
+The preferred test is the TOEFL, although we do accept IELTS and some other scores.
 See the Graduate Admissions Office English Language Proficiency page for details.
-Our preferred score for the TOEFL is 100, including 22 on Reading and 24 on Writing; IELTS is 7.5; and MELAB is 84.
+Our preferred score for the TOEFL is 100, including 22 on Reading and 24 on Writing; IELTS is 7.5; PTE is 68.
 As official test scores can take longer to report, you have the option to upload score report documents and/or self-report test scores, registration numbers, and test dates to the online application system.
 See the Graduate School's International Student Resource page for more helpful information.

 Commitment to Diversity